 She continued to live at Moyhu, and had seven daughters in a row and finally another son with James.
 When that son William Dunsmore Fulton was only two years old, in September 1897, James Lonnie Fulton died aged only 40.
 Incredibly, the cause of death was typhoid.
 Mary Jane was again a widow, this time with eight children, the oldest of whom was only 16.
 At least in these circumstances Mary Jane inherited the land at Moyhu that the family lived on.
 George Earl, by now aged 23, assisted his mother and remained close to her all his life.

-This is an image of Mary Jane Fulton and her first child George Earl Moore taken in 1935, probably on the occasion of Mary Jane’s 80th birthday.
+This image of Mary Jane Fulton and her first child George Earl Moore was taken in 1935, probably on the occasion of Mary Jane’s 80th birthday.
 Mary Jane passed away in 1936.
 George Earl married Rosalie Salmon in 1901 and raised five children in Melbourne.
 This image was kindly given to me by George’s son Charles Bertram Moore in 1991.

 **This image of Fulton’s blacksmith shop (original held in a private family collection) has been the subject of continued harassment directed at me since 2017, by ridiculously ignorant people with an agenda.
 The date of the photo had been verified by a qualified historian and genealogist, and an independent photo dating expert, not to mention the fact that Fulton married in December 1879 and is shown here with two of his children.
 The person who first suggested that the photo contained a person of interest (based on absolutely NO evidence) has been told in great detail, using the opinions and findings of the experts, why this claim is utterly impossible, summarising that the image could not possibly have been taken earlier than 1890.
 Choosing to ignore all that advice the absurd myth has nevertheless been widely spread.
 DO NOT contact me if you wish to push this agenda.